microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/mediaconfig.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-media configuration used to connect to a call.
+The media configuration used to connect to a call.

 ## Properties